 Plot: Two young British soldiers during WWI are given an impossible mission: deliver a message deep in enemy territory that will stop 1,600 men from walking straight into a deadly trap.

-Awards: Nom. for 10 Oscars – Best Picture, Best Director, Best Original Screenplay, Best Cinematography, Best Production Design, Best Makeup & Hairstyling, Best Original Score, Best Sound Mixing, Best Sound Editing, Best Visual Effects
+Awards: Won 3 Oscars – Best Cinematography, Best Sound Mixing, Best Visual Effects.
+Nom. for 7 Oscars – Best Picture, Best Director, Best Original Screenplay, Best Production Design, Best Makeup & Hairstyling, Best Original Score, Best Sound Editing

 Distributor: United International Pictures